davidmcclure/dhlinks/README.md

 DH Links is a link aggregator designed to serve as a testing platform for non-traditional ways of organizing comments.
 99% of web applications exist exclusively on the y-axis of the browser.
-DH Links blazes fearlessly eastward into the hoary moor of x-axis scrolling.
+DH Links blazes fearlessly eastward into the hoary, uncharted moors of x-axis scrolling.